 \section{Discussion}

-In this paper, we have investigated two predominant ways that analysts may isolate causal effects: confounders, or the CAC, and via IV, or the IVAC.
-Furthermore, we have based our study on the notion that each approach may work imperfectly due to assumption violation as is most plausible in the vast majority of real world settings.
+In this work, we have investigated two predominant ways that analysts may isolate causal effects: CAC and IVAC via OLS and 2SLS, respectively.
+Considering these paradigms, we have based our study on the notion that each approach may work imperfectly due to assumption violations (as is most plausible in the vast majority of real world settings).
 Our closed-form results that capture interpretable rules of thumb based on DAG edge weights and coefficients, as well as our sensitivity analysis procedure, help guide analysts towards a practical philosophy on how one may execute observational studies.
-If the goal is to obtain an estimate of the ACE and there is a set of tools that one must choose from, such as the CAC and IVAC, one must ask: when is one tool more advantageous than the other?
-We have ultimately broken down this question by juxtaposing the degree of unobserved confounding to the degree IV assumption violation, shifting away from perfectionism and providing results for analysts to offer evidence that the estimate computed was the least inconsistent it could have been given the scenario.
+If the goal is to obtain an estimate of the ACE and there is a set of tools that one must choose from, such as the CAC and IVAC.
+Thus, one must ask: when is one tool more advantageous than the other?
+We have ultimately broken down this question by juxtaposing the degree of unobserved confounding to the degree IV assumption violations, providing results for analysts to offer evidence that the estimate computed was the least inconsistent it could have been given the scenario.

-Our results show that properly defining confounders and IVs in the study paradigm is only a starting point.
+Our results suggest that properly defining confounders and IVs in the study paradigm is only a starting point.
 Whether a variable will be used in CAC or as an IV in IVAC is not necessarily congruent with its formal definition.
 In fact, we have presented analytically that, relative to OLS, there are scenarios where a variable should be used as an IV even though it does not meet the strict definition of an IV.
 For example, in an exclusion restriction violation the variable used as an IV is, by definition, a confounder and, although such a variable is not a "perfect IV," the relative performance of 2SLS would be better than that of OLS.
 Our sensitivity analysis procedure assists in detecting this by using the observed data.